Problem Set 1 - Due Tue, Sep 11 at 23:59

 This is an individual problem which you must complete on your own, and may ask for help from the CS111 staff.

-Armed with Python knowledge from your first CS111 lectures and lab, you've decided to form a software startup that provides your fellow students with useful programs.
+Armed with Python knowledge from your first CS111 lectures and lab, and confident with your debugging skills from Task 1, you've decided to form a software startup that provides your fellow students with useful programs.

 Since time is important to all Wellesley students, you've decided your first program should be a time profiler that helps students visualize how they spend their time during a typical week.
 The program will ask the user to enter a few pieces of information, and then will display a textual representation of the hours they spend in four activities during the week: